ankit-nautiyal/Karya-Task-Management-App/README.md

 ## 🚀 **Features**

-✔️ **View Tasks** – Users can view all tasks in an ordered list.
+- ✔️ **View Tasks** – Users can view all tasks in an ordered list.
-✔️ **Add Tasks** – Users can input new tasks effortlessly.
+- ✔️ **Add Tasks** – Users can input new tasks effortlessly.
-✔️ **Mark as Done/Undo** – Check the task Checkbox or set status as "✅ Done" to mark a task as complete (strikethrough styling).
+- ✔️ **Mark as Done/Undo** – Check the task Checkbox or set the status as '✅ Done' to mark a task as complete (strikethrough styling).
 Unchecking the checkbox/changing status again will undo the action.

-✔️ **Edit Tasks** – Users can edit the tasks in real time.
+- ✔️ **Edit Tasks** – Users can edit the tasks in real time.
-✔️ **Delete Tasks** – Users can remove tasks from the list with a single click (the app confirms before deleting).
+- ✔️ **Delete Tasks** – Users can remove tasks from the list with a single click (the app confirms before deleting).
-✔️ **Tasks Priority** – Users can mark tasks as '🔴 High', '🟡 Medium' & '🟢 Low' for specifying their priority.
+- ✔️ **Tasks Priority** – Users can mark tasks as '🔴 High', '🟡 Medium' & '🟢 Low' for specifying their priority.
-✔️ **Tasks Status** – Users can mark tasks as '📌 To-Do', '⚙️ In-Progress' & '✅ Done' for specifying their completion status.
+- ✔️ **Tasks Status** – Users can mark tasks as '📌 To-Do', '⚙️ In-Progress' & '✅ Done' for specifying their completion status.
-✔️ **Filter & Sort** – Users can filter & sort as per their status, date/time of creation & priority.
+- ✔️ **Filter & Sort** – Users can filter & sort as per their status, date/time of creation & priority.
-✔️ **Persisted State** – The task list & authentication status (mock authentication) persist across sessions using Redux & localStorage.
+- ✔️ **Persisted State** – The task list & authentication status (mock authentication) persist across sessions using Redux & localStorage.
-✔️ **Weather API Integration** – Fetches real-time weather data from OpenWeather API using Axios.
+- ✔️ **Weather API Integration** – Fetches real-time weather data from OpenWeather API using Axios.
-✔️ **Weather Alert for Outdoor Tasks** – Alerts by showing your current city's weather if an outdoor task is added to the to-do list.
+- ✔️ **Weather Alert for Outdoor Tasks** – Alerts by showing your current city's weather if an outdoor task is added to the to-do list.
-✔️ **Drag & Drop Tasks** – Drag and drop functionality to reorder the tasks.
+- ✔️ **Drag & Drop Tasks** – Drag and drop functionality to reorder the tasks.
-✔️ **Responsive Design** – Fully functional across all screen sizes.
+- ✔️ **Responsive Design** – Fully functional across all screen sizes.

 ---